The real problem with feedback is that, regardless of how skillfully it’s given, people often don’t know what to do with it.

-- Repeat the employee’s response back to them, mirroring as closely as possible what they actually said — not yet even your interpretation — so that they know they’ve been heard.
+- Repeat the employee’s response back to them, mirroring as closely as possible what they actually said — without giving your interpretation yet — so that they know they’ve been heard.

-- Then agree, question/probe, modify, or go in another direction entirely: “I actually see something else and I’d like to tell you about it.
+- Then agree, question, modify, or go in another direction entirely: “I actually see something else and I’d like to tell you about it.
 Then we can discuss what to do about it.”
 Or: “I see something completely different and I need you to be aware of it.”
 Or: “I’m sorry — that is not an accurate reading of the situation.
 I’m going to tell you what’s really going on and then I’d like to hear your thoughts.”
-Then, whatever they say, thank them for their thoughts and participation.
+Whatever their response, be sure to thank them for their thoughts and participation.

-- If it’s your judgment that they’re really barking up the wrong tree, then it’s time to make clear that the direction of your conversation has shifted and you’re entering into a kind of corrective action process.
+- If, in your judgment, they’re really barking up the wrong tree, then it’s time to make clear that the direction of your conversation has shifted and you’re entering into a kind of corrective action process.